olleboll/graphical-mathematics-programming/README.md

 In order to have full functionality with a database.
 You need to setup the database.
 The database should look like: http://ollewahl.se/exjobb/databaseimage.html

+You can import the sql file in the top of the project directly into phpmyadmin to create the database.

 When the database is in order you need to go into /php/getData.php and fill in your specs for your database on line 84.
 This so you connect correctly.

 ## Adding custom blocks